-All applicants for the 2019 CASPA Application cycle must complete the required coursework and admission criteria prior to application with a grade of “C” or better.
+All applicants must complete the required undergraduate coursework and admission criteria prior to application with a grade of “C” or better.
 All coursework must be completed with the minimum number of semester hours or quarter units listed below.

 - Human Anatomy with lab* (4 semester hours or 5 quarter units)